Enforcement Lawyer Chicago

 Why would someone need to seek a Chicago enforcement attorney for enforcement?

 While a direct violation of a Court Order appears simple on its face, there are technicalities involved which may make this procedure daunting if not impossible to successfully pursue due to the stringent technicalities of this legal procedure.
 Some Courts go so far as to insist that the petitioning party correctly labels the complaint as a “Petition for Adjudication of Indirect Civil Contempt.”
 Failure to follow these technical requirements may be sufficient for the Court’s rejection of the petition, and the complainant will be forced to refile, which may be done only under certain circumstances.
-A Chicago enforcement attorney, and one with expertise in family law, is not only recommended, but that attorney can ensure you avoid costly if not fatal errors.
-You may also be able to have the non-complying party pay your Chicago enforcement attorney fees if their non-compliance is without “compelling cause or justification”.
+At Katz & Stefani, our Chicago enforcement lawyers also focus on family law, which allows our law firm to ensure you avoid costly if not fatal errors.
+You may also be able to have the non-complying party pay your attorney fees if their non-compliance is without “compelling cause or justification”.

 What options does someone have when seeking enforcement of child support?